-As in other kinds of bush berries, blackberries too packed with numerous plant nutrients such as vitamins, minerals, anti-oxidants, and dietary fibers that are essential for optimum health.
+As in other kinds of bush berries, blackberries too packed with many plant nutrients such as vitamins, minerals, antioxidants, and dietary fibers that are essential for optimum health.

 The berries are very low in calories.
 100 g provide just 43 calories.
 Nonetheless, they are rich in soluble and insoluble fiber (100 g whole berries consist of 5.3 g or 14% RDA of fiber).
 Xylitol is a low-calorie sugar substitute existing in the fiber content.
 It absorbed into the blood at a rate slower than glucose inside the gut.
 It, thus, helps in steadying blood sugar levels.

-Blackberries compose significantly high amounts of phenolic flavonoid phytochemicals such as anthocyanins, ellagic acid, tannin), quercetin, gallic acid, cyanidins, pelargonidins, catechins, kaempferol, and salicylic acid.
+Blackberries compose significantly high amounts of phenolic flavonoid phytochemicals such as anthocyanins, ellagic acid, tannin), quercetin, gallic acid, cyanidin, pelargonidin, catechins, kaempferol, and salicylic acid.
 Scientific studies suggest that these antioxidant compounds may have potential health benefits against cancer, aging, inflammation, and neurological diseases.

 Further, blackberries contain a good amount of minerals like potassium, manganese, copper, and magnesium.
 Copper is required in the bone metabolism as well as in production of white and red blood cells.

-They contain moderate levels of B-complex group of vitamins.
-It contains very good amounts of pyridoxine, niacin, pantothenic acid, riboflavin, and folic acid.
-These vitamins work as co-factors for enzymes that help metabolize carbohydrates, proteins, and fats inside the human body.
+They contain moderate levels of the B-complex group of vitamins.
+It contains good amounts of pyridoxine, niacin, pantothenic acid, riboflavin, and folic acid.
+These vitamins work as co-factors for enzymes that help metabolize carbohydrates, proteins, and fats in the human body.

 In the stores, choose fresh berries featuring bright, shiny, completely black, and plump in constancy.
-In general, the berries are packed in a firm box, spread out evenly in a single layer.
+In general, the berries are packed in a solid box, spread out evenly in a single layer.

-To store, place them inside the refrigerator where they stay fresh for up to 4-5 days.
+To store, place them in the refrigerator where they stay fresh for up to 4-5 days.

 Fresh blackberries can be eaten out of hand directly from the bush.
 If you are purchasing from the stores, they best used immediately.

 To prepare, do not wash them until you are ready to use.
 Just rinse in a bowl of cold water, swish around to remove any surface dirt.
-Gently lift them out of water and pat dry using an absorbent towel.
-This method will also help revive them back to normal room temperature, increases their flavor and enrich their taste.
+Gently fish them out of the water and pat dry using an absorbent towel.
+This method will also help revive them back to normal room temperature, increases their flavor and enrich taste.

 Here are some serving tips: